vtex/faststore/apps/docs/docs/tutorials/cms/02 - Setting up the VTEX Headless CMS in your FastStore project.md

 6. Now, open the `content-types.json` file in any code editor of your choice and add the following code:

 :::info
-  Once that you have the 1.0.6 version of @vtex/cli-plugin-cms is possible to specify the builder that you want to synchronize.
+  Once you have the 1.0.6 version of @vtex/cli-plugin-cms is possible to specify the builder that you want to synchronize.
 To do that you should update with the command ``` vtex plugins update``` and create a folder to each one of the builders to be able to specify it.
  Example: cms/faststore/content-types.json"
 :::